-*The measures listed in this column will be reported again in the 2009 reports.
+*The measures listed in this column will be reported in the 2010 reports.

-All core measures fall into two categories: process measures, which track receipt of medical services, and outcome measures, which in part reflect the results of medical care (Table 1.2).
-Not all process and outcome measures are reported for all conditions due to data limitations and other limitations (go to 2005 NHDR Chapter 1 for core report measure selection criteria).
+All core measures fall into two categories; process measures, which track receipt of medical services, and outcome measures, which in part reflect the results of medical care (Table 1.2).
+Not all process and outcome measures are reported for all conditions due to data limitations and other limitations (refer to Chapter 1 of the 2005 NHDR for core report measure selection criteria).

 Table 1.2.
-Core process and outcome measures (Measures that include data for all racial and ethnic groups and that are included in the summary analyses in the Highlights to this report are in italics.)
+Related core process and outcome measures (Measures that include data for all racial and ethnic groups and that are included in the summary analyses in the Highlights to this report are in italics.)

 - Adults age 50 and over who received colorectal cancer screening